 - corticosteroids at low doses

 People can also take over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs) during the first two trimesters to help manage RA symptoms.
-However, women should consult their doctor before taking any medication while pregnant.
+However, a person should consult their doctor before taking any medication while pregnant.

 All medication has the potential to cause side effects.
 People can discuss their options with a trained healthcare professional.